Find Your Perfect School

 Most animators are self-employed or freelance workers, while the rest work in the video and film industries, software publishers, and advertising and public relations firms.
 Work-from-home is a possibility, although it may be necessary to meet in person from time to time.
 The work schedule is regular, but upcoming deadlines may mean working overtime in the evenings and weekends.

-The median annual wage was $77,700 (May 2020), but yours can be higher or lower depending on the company you’re working for and your position.
+The median annual wage for Special Effects Artists and Animators was $78,790 (May 2021), but yours can be higher or lower depending on the company you’re working for and your position.
 Career advancement comes in supervisory and management positions, such as art director, with exceptional work experience and continuing education.

 Top 3 Online Schools Offering Animation Programs